-During the three months ended March 31, 2019, the Company issued no shares of common stock upon the exercise of outstanding stock options and 27,371 shares of common stock upon the vesting of restricted stock units.
-The Company withheld 18,934 shares of common stock on the vesting date of certain restricted stock units to settle the employees' minimum statutory tax obligations for income and other related employment taxes, the payment of which is reported as a financing activity in the unaudited condensed consolidated statement of cash flows for the three months ended March 31, 2019.
-During the year ended December 31, 2018, the Company issued 136,720 shares of common stock upon the exercise of outstanding stock options and 38,019 shares of common stock upon the vesting of restricted stock units.
+During the three and six months ended June 30, 2019, the Company issued no shares of common stock upon the exercise of outstanding stock options.
+During the three and six months ended June 30, 2019, the Company issued no shares and 27,371 shares, respectively, of common stock upon the vesting of restricted stock units.
+The Company withheld 18,934 shares of common stock on the vesting date of certain restricted stock units to settle the employees' minimum statutory tax obligations for income and other related employment taxes, the payment of which is reported as a financing activity in the unaudited condensed consolidated statement of cash flows for the six months ended June 30, 2019.
+During the three and six months ended June 30, 2019, the Company issued 38,759 shares of common stock in connection with the employee stock purchase plan.
+During the year ended December 31, 2018, the Company issued 136,720 shares of common stock upon the exercise of outstanding stock options, 38,019 shares of common stock upon the vesting of restricted stock units, and 54,135 shares of common stock in connection with the employee stock purchase plan.